philipbelesky/moult/README.md

 A script to extract the contents of Python, VB, and C# components within [Grasshopper](http://www.grasshopper3d.com/) and writes them to a file.

 I'm not sure what this is useful for.
-Personally I find it useful because it means (when combined with version control) that I can use a diff tool to compare between different revisions to a script.
-It also makes Github repo's full of Grasshopper files look a bit more lively.
+Personally I find it useful because it means (when combined with version control) that I can use a diff tool to compare between different revisions to a script inside a component.

 ## Installation

 You'll need Python installed in order to use this.
 You'll then need to open up a shell, navigate to where your Grasshopper files are, and then execute the script.
-Like so:
+As an example:

     $ cd "c:\Grasshopper Project\"
     $ python "c:\Script Location\moult.py"